eXascaleInfolab/2018-Internship-TableDetection/README.md

 ## Further work
+- Adding SSL encryption
+- Deploy application on Docker
+- Allow multiple simultaneous users
+- Improve Table Detection speed and accuracy by training a Neural Net

-## Acknowledgements
+## Miscellaneous

-If you wonder where Zenosyne comes from check out the Dictionnary of Obscure sorrows:
+If you wonder where the word Zenosyne comes from check out the Dictionnary of Obscure sorrows on Youtube.